-So much of what we do nowadays takes place online: communications, transactions, work, play.
+So much of what we do nowadays takes place online: communications, transactions, work and play.
 And every time we want to post an article on social media, order a product from an online retailer, send an email, edit a document stored in the cloud, or even play Fortnite, we have to log into our account and verify our identity before proceeding.
-This tedious process is preceded by the even more time-consuming registration and setup of said account.
+This tedious process is preceded by the account's even more time-consuming registration and setup.

 But what if you could skip all this hassle?
 That’s exactly what Single Sign-on (SSO) lets you do.

 Whenever you register for a service, platform, SaaS, etc., you provide certain bits of information to authenticate your identity.
 The provider stores this information under your unique profile.
 This helps the provider prevent unauthorized access to your data and its systems.
 This concept of identity management has been around for decades.
 But with increased online offers and the rise in mobile device usage, many companies have realized the need for a simpler approach.
 And SSO is exactly that.

 SSO identity management eliminates the need to create a separate user account and access credentials for each new service by allowing you to log in using already certified access credentials from a third-party source.

 Simply put, you can think of SSO as identity verification outsourcing.
 SSO allows different service providers, platforms, and software to authenticate your identity through a third party, also known as a central authentication service (CAS).
 During a standard registration process, the CAS takes care of all the legwork to make sure you are who you say you are.
 Then, as its name suggests, it centralizes your critical identity management data – your name, address, date of birth, and other identifying information – in a database.
 Now, instead of creating a new profile for a new service or platform, you can simply log in to a new service through CAS.